-The Employer may petition the Director of the Department of Personnel for approval of exceptions to the one thousand fifty (1,050) hour threshold specified above.
+The Employer may petition the Director of the Department of Personnel for approval of exceptions to the applicable civil service rules limiting temporary appointments.
 The Employer will provide PSE with a copy of the petition.

 33.2 Compensation

 - A. New temporary employees will be assigned a starting salary on the appropriate classification salary grid. - B. In the event of a general salary increase covering the salary schedule for classified employees is implemented, such general salary increases shall apply to the temporary employees assigned to that salary grid.